2011–12 Slovak 2. Liga season

 The 2011–12 Slovak 2.
 Liga season was the 19th season of the Slovak 2.
 Liga, the third-level competition in Slovakia.
-14 teams, divided into two groups, participated in the league, with the top two teams from each group qualifying for the final round.
-HK Iskra Partizánske won the championship but weren't promoted to the Slovak 1.
-Liga.
+14 teams, divided into two groups, participated in the league, with the top team from each group qualifying for the playoffs.
+HK Iskra Partizánske were declared winners of the 2.
+Liga after beating HKM Rimavská Sobota in a best-of-three series.
+It was Partizánske's first title at the third level of Slovak ice hockey.
+They advanced to the playoff for participation in the following season's Slovak 1.
+Liga, but lost in four games in a best-of-seven series against HK 2016 Trebišov to miss out on promotion.